Avenue of the Baobabs: Baobab Amoureux

 Some 7 km to the northwest are the Baobab Amoureux, which are two notable Adansonia za trees—also an endemic baobab species—that have become twisted to each other as they grew.
 According to legend, these two baobabs came and grew together across the centuries.
 Baobabs found themselves after an impossible love between a young man and young woman of the nearby village.
 Both youths already had designated partners and had to marry separately in their respective villages.
 However, the impossible couple dreamed of a life and child together and asked the help of their god.
 Both baobabs were born and now live there for eternity as one as the couple always wished.

 Conservation status

 The area is a natural monument under conservation since July 2015, but the trees are still threatened by further deforestation, effluents from encroaching paddy fields, bushfires, and forest fires.
-Despite its popularity as a tourist destination, the area has no visitor center or gate fees, and local residents receive little income from tourism.
+There are a few tourist shops nearby and there is a parking fee of 5000 (less than 2 USD) local currency as of 2026.
 Fanamby, a Malagasy non-governmental organization, has launched an ecotourism project aimed at conservation of the area and economic improvement for the local community since 2014 and has inaugurated infrastructures to help them promote the area in 2018.